evanebb/gobble/README.md

 ![Build and test](https://github.com/evanebb/gobble/actions/workflows/go.yml/badge.svg)
 # gobble
+:warning: **This project is made for fun and learning purposes.
+As such, the code quality or support cannot be guaranteed.** :warning:

 A small REST API to manage and generate iPXE configs, and match them to specific clients using their MAC address.